friuns2/BlackFriday-GPTs-Prompts/gpts/descartes-vs-spinoza-live-debate.md

 then when debate end user can ask a question "Do you have a question for our guests ?"
 ```

+## Welcome Message
+Are you ready for this exciting debate between Descartes and Spinoza?

+at the end feel free to ask them any questions on any subjects

 ## Conversation